 The table below sets out our properties.
-We have two material properties - the Kumtor Mine in the Kyrgyz Republic and the Mount Milligan Mine in British Columbia, Canada.

-We own 100% interest in each of the following properties except for (i) the Hardrock Project in which we own a 50% interest owed by our wholly owned subsidiary AuRico Canadian Royalties Holdings Inc. ("ACRH"), (ii) the Endako Mine in which we own a 75% joint venture interest (the remaining 25% is held by Sojitz Moly Resources, Inc. ("Sojitz"), a subsidiary of Sojitz Corporation) (the "Endako Mine Joint Venture"), and (iii) the optioned interest in various exploration projects which we are still in the process of earning.
+We have two material properties - the Kumtor Mine in the Kyrgyz Republic, and the Mount Milligan Mine in British Columbia, Canada.
+We also have a third producing mine, the Öksüt Mine which began gold production in January 2020.
+We own a 100% interest in each of the following properties except for (i) the Hardrock Project (part of the greater Greenstone Gold property) in which we own a 50% interest, (ii) the Endako Mine in which we own a 75% joint venture interest (the remaining 25% is held by Sojitz Moly Resources, Inc., a subsidiary of Sojitz Corporation) (the "Endako Mine Joint Venture"), and (iii) optioned interests in various exploration projects which we are still in the process of earning.

-Property Name Location Metal Producing Mines Kumtor (the " Kumtor Mine ") Mount Milligan (the " Mount Milligan Mine ") Kyrgyz Republic Canada Gold Gold/Copper Construction Projects Öksüt (the "Öksüt Project") Turkey Gold Development Projects Kemess (the "Kemess Project") Hardrock (the "Hardrock Project") (of the Greenstone Gold Property) Canada Canada Gold/Copper/Silver Gold/Copper Exploration Projects Yamaç Berg Options on projects in Canada, Mexico and Finland Turkey Canada Gold/Copper Copper/Molybdenum Care and Maintenance/Stand-by Projects Thompson Creek Mine (the "TC Mine") Endako Mine (the "Endako Mine") United States Canada Molybdenum Molybdenum
+Property Name Location Metal Kumtor (the "Kumtor Mine") Kyrgyz Republic Gold Operating Mines Mount Milligan (the " Mount Milligan Mine ") Canada Gold/Copper Development/Commissioning Öksüt (the " Öksüt Mine ") Turkey Gold Kemess (the "Kemess Project") Canada Gold/Copper/Silver Pre-Development Projects Hardrock (the "Hardrock Project") (of the Greenstone Gold Property) Canada Gold Berg Canada Copper/Molybdenum Exploration Projects Kizilkaya, Sivri Tepe, and Ziyarettepe Properties (in various stages of exploration) Turkey Gold Various options to earn interest on projects in Turkey, Canada, Mexico and Finland Gold/Copper Care and Thompson Creek Mine (the "TC Mine") United States Molybdenum Maintenance/Stand-by Projects Endako Mine (the "Endako Mine") Canada Molybdenum